AP | A-Level | IB | NCERT 11 + 12 – FREE NOTES, RESOURCES AND VIDEOS!

 Relationship to Electron Configuration

-PES spectra can be directly linked to electron configurations.
+PES spectra can be directly linked to the ground-state (lowest possible energy) electron configuration of an atom or ion.
 Each group of peaks matches the electrons in different subshells.

 Example: A PES spectrum for oxygen (1s2 2s2 2p4) would show: